 Brazilian midfielder Ramires was the Blues' biggest addition in the summer of 2010.
 Manchester City made a host of marquee signings, including Barcelona midfielder Yaya Toure and Spain international David Silva and they began to reap the rewards as they moved up to second in October.

-The old guard of Manchester United, who were in search of an English record 19th top-flight title, shone in their 3-0 win over Newcastle United on the opening weekend as Ryan Giggs scored for the 19th consecutive PL campaign when he volleyed home a cross from Paul Scholes.
+The old guard of Man Utd, who were in search of an English record 19th top-flight title, shone in their 3-0 win over Newcastle United on the opening weekend as Ryan Giggs scored for the 19th consecutive PL campaign when he volleyed home a cross from Paul Scholes.

 A 3-2 win against Liverpool, who were managed by Roy Hodgson after he moved to Anfield from Fulham in the summer, soon followed.
 United striker Dimitar Berbatov was the star of the show and scored a hat-trick, including a spectacular overhead kick.
 The Bulgarian, who won the Golden Boot after his best season yet on English shores, also managed a five-goal haul in United's 7-1 victory over Blackburn Rovers in November.

 Liverpool briefly slipped into the relegation places with four losses in their opening eight matches, one of which came against Blackpool, who lit up the Premier League in the early stages of their debut season in the competition.
 The Tangerines, led by manager Ian Holloway, claimed a 4-0 win at Wigan Athletic on the opening day and were in eighth place at the turn of the year.

 A busy January transfer window followed, with Fernando Torres and David Luiz moving to Chelsea, while Andy Carroll joined Liverpool for a club-record fee after a great start to the season with promoted Newcastle United.
 Uruguayan striker Luis Suarez also joined him at Anfield and enjoyed an encouraging first few months in England.